 How to integrate continuous UX research into your daily work routine

-Being a child, integrating saving money for your piggy bank into your daily life was hard.
-It included asking other family members to donate, setting up a savings plan, or sometimes declining to go to the expensive cinema with your friends.
+As a child, integrating saving money for your piggy bank into your daily life was hard.
+It included asking other family members to “donate”, setting up a savings plan, and saying no to your friends’ weekend plans.

-Luckily, integrating continuous UX research into your work routine doesn’t require to skip the cinema with friends.
+Luckily, integrating continuous UX research into your work routine doesn’t require to disappoint your friends.

 Clarify the budget

-Analogous to requesting cash from patronizing relatives for your new bike, you should discuss with your management about the budget you can get for continuous research.
-This may be difficult in the beginning.
+Analogous to requesting cash from patronizing relatives for your new bike, you should talk with your management about your continuous research budget.

 The challenge about continuously UX researching lies in the lack of cost predictability.
-Costs are easier to estimate when everything happens project-specific.
+Costs are easier to estimate in project-specific research.
 Continuous UX research, as its name suggests, causes continuous costs, which are not directly relatable to a specific project.
-Also, there is no defined end of the research process.
+Also, there is no defined end to the research process.
 For these reasons, calculating the ROI requires a new way of thinking.
-Look at continuous research as an investment for your company’s future.
+Look at continuous research as an investment in your company’s future.

-You may not immediately encounter its advantages but if your researchers are doing a good job and handle their findings in a sustainable way, we promise you will soon achieve first successes.
+You may not immediately encounter its advantages but if your researchers are doing a good job and sustainably handle their findings, we promise you will be successful soon.
 Also, once you and your team have seen that continuous research works, it is easier to put trust in it in the future.

 For those of you who find this still too vague: Summed up, we recommend you to include a financial buffer for continuous UX research in your project’s cost estimation.

 Teresa Torres recommends engaging with customers at least every week.
 She suggests collecting a week’s question and then discussing it together with (potential) users.
 This way, you get input continuously and turn your product development into a co-creation process.
 Marc-Oliver Gern, Senior UX Design Manager at Appnovation, adds to have a research calendar that is shared company-wide.